Here's What Happened to 15 Key Players in Hamilton After the Duel

 7. GEORGE EACKER

 The New York City lawyer who killed Alexander Hamilton’s son Philip in November 1801 only ended up outliving him by a few years.
 Eacker, a supporter of Burr, insulted Hamilton senior in a speech by implying he was open to treason against the Jefferson administration, causing Philip and his friend Richard Price to demand satisfaction (a.k.a. an apology).
 Instead, Eacker cussed them out, an insult to their honor that could not be overlooked.
 The fracas resulted in two duels on November 22 and 23, 1801, both held at the same popular dueling ground in Weehawken, New Jersey, where Burr and Hamilton would later duel.
 First Eacker faced off against Price, with the expected result—two shots fired, no injuries, honor maintained.
 The next day, Eacker killed Philip in the second duel.
-Eacker didn’t get to savor his victory for long, however: He died, like of consumption (tuberculosis), on January 4, 1804, six months before Burr killed Alexander Hamilton.
+Eacker didn’t get to savor his victory for long, however: He died, likely of consumption (tuberculosis), on January 4, 1804, six months before Burr killed Alexander Hamilton.

 8. CHARLES LEE